 Lea Katherine Shaw

 An American in Scotland, Lea Shaw is forging her path as one of the most promising young voices in classical music today.
-A formidable talent, she is cultivating her skills at the Royal Conservatoire of Scotland, at the Alexander Gibson Opera School.
+A formidable talent, she is cultivating her skills as an emerging artist and collaborative performer.

 Fergus Hall, 2019